benSepanski/breadthNPageInSYCL/annotatedLonestar/README.md

 the graph on the host, and the second CSR argument to `gg_main()` is the graph on the device.

-One should note the skeleton app also handles writing output.
+One should note the skeleton app also calls the function that writes the output.
+The output function
+is defined in the `support.cu` file in each folder.